QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-12-setting-up-two-raspberry-pi-and-installing-k3s.md

 #surf
 start chrome $url

-#stream qr codes to png files
+#stream QR codes to png files
 $response = Invoke-WebRequest -Uri $url
 [IO.File]::WriteAllBytes("somefile.png",$response.Content)

 ```

-There we go, now I can get on demand qr codes form kubernetes.
+Here is the output with a QR code that should point to this very blog post.
+Go ahead and scan it. 📷

 ![](../assets/k3s-url-as-qr.png)

+---

 To remove a helm chart, run helm uninstall.